trbotha/PointGrey_RPi/README.md

 settings were save on camera.

 Run on a 900MHz RPi two point grey chameleon cams were captured at 20-30fps each.
 This does depend on shutter time.
+The biggest speed limitation was found to be the colourspace convertion from grayscale to yuv420 this is required since the h264 encoder does not accept grayscale format even though the header files provides it as a possible input.
+For colour convertions the bayers image needs to be converted to an acceptable encoder input yuv,rgb see http://home.nouwen.name/RaspberryPi/documentation/ilcomponents/video_encode.html for a list of acceptable input formats.
+The dc1394 library provides some colourspace convertion algorithm which can be used for this.